XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad

 \subsection{Measuring `Culture' in LLMs}

+Culture is a multifaceted concept encompassing cultural heritage (art, music, food), interpersonal interaction norms, and the collective ways of life that distinguish groups from one another \citep{adilazuarda2024towards}.
+Sociologically, it has been described as the abstract patterns of ideas and principles that guide human behavior in practically effective ways.
 Recent studies have predominantly relied on global surveys to assess the cultural knowledge of large language models (LLMs) regarding specific countries.
 In particular, multiple-choice questions drawn from surveys such as the World Values Survey (WVS) \citep{haerpfer2020world}, Hofstede's Cultural Dimensions \citep{hofstede2010cultures}, or PEW Global Surveys \footnote{https://www.pewresearch.org/} are presented to LLMs to evaluate their understanding of particular cultures or countries \citep{zhao2024worldvaluesbench, durmus2023towards, kharchenko2024well}. \citet{wang2024cdeval} uses Hofstede's Survey to construct a benchmark by forming natural scenario-based questions from the questionnaire itself using GPT-4.
 While these surveys provide an excellent means of gathering real-world human perspectives, their use for evaluating cultural knowledge in LLMs has several limitations: (i) LLMs are restricted to the predefined choices in multiple-choice formats, yet culture is a nuanced concept that often requires more sophisticated and open-ended responses \citep{beugelsdijk2018dimensions}; (ii) altering the order of multiple-choice options can lead LLMs to produce entirely different answers, which undermines reliability for a multifaceted notion like culture \citep{pezeshkpour2024large}.
 In response, several studies have critiqued this approach and advocated for more open-ended evaluations to better capture the sophistication and intricacy of cultural understanding \citep{kabir-etal-2025-break, rottger2024political}.
 Other works have proposed specialized frameworks targeting specific cultural facets or proxies, such as food, etiquette, or regional differences, rather than attempting a holistic evaluation of culture \citep{naous2024having, adilazuarda2024towards}.